University Press (Lamar University): Awards & Acclaim

 The University Press has grown into one of Lamar's showpieces.
 It is the largest student-run business on campus, and it has become one of the most respected student newspapers in the country.
 Since 1977, the University Press and its magazines have garnered more than 1200 awards, including first place for Best Non-Daily Student Newspaper in 1994 and 2005 from The Associated Press Managing Editors of Texas and second place from the same group in 1988, 1997, 2001, 2002, 2003 and 2004.
 The UP has averaged more than 38 awards a year in those 29 years.

 The University Press is also fortunate to be one of the best equipped newspapers, with one of the largest state-of-the-art Apple computer systems in Southeast Texas.

 The University Press won second place in the non daily student paper category in 2011.

 The UP is a member of the Texas Intercollegiate Press Association and the Press Club of Southeast Texas.

 Staff & Students

-Alumni have gone on to work at CNN, Turner Broadcasting, The Associated Press, the Houston Chronicle, and the Dallas Morning News.
-Countries represented by staffs over the years include, in addition to the United States, Canada, Mexico, Brazil, Ecuador, Sweden, England, Spain, Germany, Belgium, Australia, Viet Nam, Taiwan, Mainland China, Japan, India, France, Cuba, Pakistan, Iran, Zimbabwe and Thailand.

 Howard Perkins, director of student publications from September 1976 to 2011, served five terms as president of the Southwestern Journalism Congress.
 He is the only person in journalism education that was recognized with a special scholarship named in his honor by the organization.
 He has also served as president, vice president, scholarship chairman, and adviser-of-the-year chairman for the Texas Intercollegiate Press Association.
 He was elected Adviser-of-the-Year by that organization in 1979 — a lifetime award.
 Andy Coughlan serves as the current director, and Stephan Malick serves as assistant director and advertising manager.